AndersSchmidtHansen/Sidequest/readme.md

 8. Hit the green "Save" button.
 9. Open "Company Details" and fill out your address and support email.
 If you already have a logo, great, upload it and hit "Save" again.
 10. Open your local `.env` file and fill out your "Stripe Secret Key", your "MAIL" details (from Mandrill) and "Mandrill Secret Key", and finally your "Bugsnag Secret Key".
-X. The development version of your project should now be ready.
+11. The development version of your project should now be ready.
 You can fill out further details if you want, but this should be enough to get you started.

 ### Steps after you're ready to push a live version